Arifolth/JavaEnterpriseBenchmarkTool/README.txt

     Change current working dir to %ROOT%\Launcher\target\ folder and use either script to launch program:
 - Win platforms: benchmarktool.bat
 - Unix platforms : benchmarktool.sh

+Result
+    Look at report BenchmarkResult.xml

+TODO:
+- one more abstraction layer for a benchmark item, so the item may have several tests incorporated
+- externalized configuration
+- JavascriptEngine benchmark